hiscom/business/mou-technical-addendum.md

 out the data as Darwin Core Archives.
 ALA can connect directly to IPT data resources.
 AVH Providers can set up their own IPT, which is recommended for Australian Commonwealth, state and territory herbaria.
 ALA will also make an IPT available for ALA data providers to use (for uploading CSV files).
-While tthis is not yet available, AVH providers can use the Royal Botanic Gardens Victoria IPT.
+While this is not yet available, AVH providers can use the Royal Botanic Gardens Victoria IPT.
 New Zealand herbaria provide their data through an IPT that is hosted by Manaaki Whenua/Landcare Research.